I – Introduction

 Theoden and the Men of Rohan are what we could call typical Gentiles.
 They are motivated to duty almost only by imperative, not fully by the conscience to do what is right.
 However, they do mean good and with some guidance from Gandalf, the soldiers of Rohan end up diligently fighting the forces of evil, though at great cost – even King Theoden ends up falling in battle.

 Denethor is the steward of Gondor, sitting in for the absent king, and this close position to power has corrupted his spirit.
 He is unable to make clear and rational decisions and takes his anger out on his son, Faramir.
-The conflict between the men of Rohan and the men of Gondor is very illustrative of real world conflicts between groups of people – their disagreement is effectively a grudge, they refer to some past date and event that justifies not having to help the other, or justifies demanding help, but the point is that division is clearly leading them closer to doom.
+The conflict between the men of Rohan and the men of Gondor is very illustrative of real world conflicts between groups of people – their disagreement is effectively a grudge, they refer to some past date and event that justifies not having to help the other, or justifies demanding something, however the point is that division is clearly leading them closer to doom.

 Faramir and Boromir are brothers and sons to Denethor.
-Boromir ends up joining the Fellowship right after the Council of Elrond, while Faramir is introduced in The Two Towers as he happens to meet Frodo, Sam and Smeagol as they move around the mountain walls of Mordor.
-These two men show both major paths that Men (as a whole) take: both are within reach of great power, but as Boromir slowly begins to fall for it eventually winding up at his doom, Faramir begins to gradually understand why he must put his duty first and do his part in ensuring the destruction of the Ring.
+Boromir ends up joining the Fellowship right after the Council of Elrond, while Faramir is introduced in The Two Towers as he happens to meet Frodo, Sam, and Smeagol as they move around the mountain walls of Mordor.
+These two men show both major paths that Men (as a whole) take: both are within reach of great power, yet as Boromir slowly begins to fall for it eventually winding up at his doom, Faramir begins to gradually understand why he must put his duty first and do his part in ensuring the destruction of the Ring.
 Every real world Gentile has these two options.
 The only question is will they take “Boromir’s Choice” or “Faramir’s Choice?”
 Note that Faramir’s Choice is harder and ends up requiring a great deal more persistence.

 The other groups of men are the Men of the South and the Corsairs.
 Both are identified to be in Sauron’s service, thus have made Boromir’s Choice and just like for Boromir, it ends up spelling out their end.

 There is also a group of ghosts, the Army of the Dead, men from a group of soldiers shamed for breaking their oaths of service.
 They are trapped in the confines of a mountain and the only thing that will ever see them redeemed is if a King of Gondor holds their oath fulfilled, which of course will require the completion of a great task to even consider as an option.
 These men are a good representation of the dangers of apathy and selfishness.
-When they abandoned their master, Isildur, in order to save themselves, they were, in effect, ready to accept slavery under Sauron.
+When they abandoned their master, Isildur, in order to save themselves, they were in effect, ready to accept slavery under Sauron.
 Now, after being cursed for millennia, they finally stand up to their duty.
 They prove that their honor is loyalty.
 Thus, Aragorn, rightful heir to the throne of Gondor, holds their oaths fulfilled and they are released from their curse and shame.
 The Army of the Dead’s passing is similar to Boromir’s, who in his last minutes repents and realizes that it was the Ring that seduced him, so he then fights to save Merry and Pippin from an ambush.
 He is struck down, but dies and passes on with honor.
 The Army of the Dead remained trapped in stone and only passing into Arya after their duty was done.
 Same end result as Boromir, just drawn out over thousands of years!

 Dwarves: Great miners and craftsmen.
 They are somewhat similar to Hobbits, short and stocky, though much stronger and with great endurance.
 They are also adept at fighting as Gimli, a member of the Fellowship, demonstrates.
 Dwarves are less susceptible to corruption than men, as the fate of the seven who received the Ring in the prologue verse was somewhat different.
-Instead of becoming goys to the Dark Lord, the Rings worked up their greed for Gold, which they mined with increasing feverishness.
-It was Durin III who received the Ring, but it was his Son who inherited it and awoke the Balrog, a hibernating beast, in Moria, which promptly went on to be called “Durin’s Bane.”
+Instead of becoming goys to the Dark Lord, the Rings worked up their greed for gold, which they mined with increasing feverishness.
+It was Durin III who received the Ring, but it was his Son who inherited it and through excessive mining awoke the Balrog, a hibernating beast in Moria, which promptly went on to be called “Durin’s Bane.”

 Orcs: They are the primary soldiers in Sauron’s service.
 They have virtually no characterization or identifiable characters as they have very little to identify with in the first place.
 They are just brawlers and fighters who thirst for violence and plunder.
 They also seem to be cannibalistic and unable to feel pain or concern for anything; they are purely impulse and aggression driven beasts.
 The Uruk-Hai are a stronger breed of Orcs due to Saruman’s magic and engineering.
 All Orcs, however, are made from Earthly materials, literally created out of mud and clay, which directly mirrors the Jewish golem concept and that is what Orcs are: a brigade of armed golems serving the Dark Lord.